Skip to main content

 Evening and weekend appointments available by request

-Licensed to practice in Tennessee, Alabama, and Georgia.
-While we focus on Tennessee estate planning, we can assist with multi-state property issues and cross-border estate matters.
+Licensed in Tennessee, Alabama, and Georgia.
+We can assist with multi-state property issues and cross-border estate matters.